-A Family Favorite
+A Family Tradition

 Inspired by Artisan traditions passed down for generations, women in southern Mexico create handcrafted fair-trade jewelry, fashions, and home décor that reflect their ancient culture and create social change.
 They’re providing safe jobs with fair wages to support local families through financial sustainability, authentic community, and lasting hope.

-Rebeca and her mother shared their grandmother’s recipe for Caldo de Res con Elote that’s been passed down for generations!
+Rebeca and her mother, also named Rebeca, share their grandmother’s recipe for Caldo de Res con Elote that’s been passed down for generations!

 Caldo de Res con Elote